nmstreethran/ml-elec-model/docs/index.rst

 Credits
 -------

-This repository is a continuation and improvement of the work done by Nithiya Streethran in `ENSYSTRA/short-term-forecasting <https://github.com/ENSYSTRA/short-term-forecasting>`__.
+This repository is a continuation and improvement of the work done by Nithiya Streethran in ENSYSTRA.
 ENSYSTRA is funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No: 765515.

 Contributing guidelines is adapted from the `Open Science MOOC <https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source>`__.
 The contents of the MOOC are licensed under a `Creative Commons Zero v1.0 Universal (CC0 1.0) license <https://creativecommons.org/publicdomain/zero/1.0/>`__.